Scottish sustainability news is hot this week. In fact, some of the most exciting eco news to come out of the UK came from Scotland.

-Scottish sustainability got a boost this week as seaweed company, Shore, wowed panelists at the Food Innovations Awards.
-Shore won Best Snacking Innovation for its seaweed chips.
+Scottish sustainability got a boost this week as seaweed company, Shore wowed panelists at the Food Innovations Awards to win Best Snacking Innovation for its seaweed chips.
 It was the sweet sriracha that really impressed the judges, but the chips also come in lightly salted and Asian Peking.
 Alongside chips, Shore sells seaweed clusters, tapenades, and pestos.

-Seaweed is a delicious vegetable.
+Seaweed is a delicious sea vegetable.
 It’s packed with flavour and nutrients.
-And Shore works hard to monitor its harvesting sites, keeping seaweed sustainable and good for the planet.
+And Shore works hard to monitor its harvesting sites, keeping its seaweed sustainable and good for the planet.

 Scottish sustainability is also a top priority for the Scottish Civic Trust.
 They’ve added a sustainability category to the My Place Awards 2021.
 The Sustainability Award honours landscape and building projects that address climate change.

 If you live in Scotland, you can nominate a building project here.